pedrocastr8/Football/README.md

 # Football
-ETL Data to football matches.
-Specially Clube do Remo
+#ETL Data to football matches.⚽ 📊

+## Building a database and visuals for better understanding football matches